dnarain-astro/docs/astro/lineage-integrations.md

 #### Verify

-To confirm that your setup was successful,  open the **Lineage** tab and open the **Home** menu.
+To confirm that your setup was successful, open the **Lineage** tab in the Cloud UI and go to the **Issues** page.
 Any recent data quality assertion issues should appear in the **All Issues** table.

-If your code hasn't produced any data quality assertion issues, use the search bar to search for the relevant dataset and view its node on the lineage graph.
-When you click on the **Quality** tab, you should see metrics and assertion pass/fail counts:
+If your code hasn't produced any data quality assertion issues, use the search bar to search for a dataset and view its node on the lineage graph for a recent job run.
+When you click on the **Quality** tab, you should see metrics and assertion pass/fail counts.

 </TabItem>